Why and How: Using the Photographic Language of Black and White

 During all these years spent creating black and white photos, I have identified a number of characteristics of the language.

-I will list some of them for you .
-But remember that these are just elements of language.
-You just have to assemble them using what I call the grammar of photographic language.
-But this is another story.
+I will list some of them for you in this article.
+You must remember that these are only elements of a language.
+You must still assemble them, by using what I refer to as the “grammar” of photographic language.
+That is another story for a different day.

 - Negative space.